 **Another fun fact: Starker Exchanges can include more than two properties.
-For example, you can exchange one property for multiple replacement properties and vice versa: you can exchange multiple properties and for one larger property.
+For example, you can exchange one property for multiple replacement properties and vice versa: you can exchange multiple properties for one larger or more expensive property.
 As long as the new properties are like your original properties, you’re good to go.
-Do yourself a favor and get a good qualified intermediary to assist you.
+Do yourself a favor and get a good qualified intermediary and replacement property specialist to assist you.

 Rule 2: Investment or Business Property Only